 Changes during the different stages of life can affect how an individual responds to heat, but some things remain consistent like staying hydrated, getting appropriate sleep and acclimatizing to the hot weather.

 If you need to go outdoors during the day, wear loose, lightweight and light-colored clothing and drink plenty of fluids.

 "If you take medications and those medications dehydrate you, be mindful of that and make sure that you're following those hydration protocols," Dieringer said.

 If you are participating in summer fun runs, or your school-aged child is involved in summer camps, sports or preparing to return to school and the upcoming preseason practice schedule, Dieringer has a few suggestions.

 For any school-aged child participating in outdoor sports, it’s important to make sure a medical professional, like an athletic trainer, is present to ensure that best practices of heat illness prevention and more importantly the recognition and treatment of those illnesses are being followed.

 "That's the best way to reduce your risk of heat illness," Dieringer said.

-Track the temperatures in your area with the FOX Weather app.
 The free FOX Weather livestream is also available 24/7 on the website and app and on your favorite streaming platform.
 The FOX Weather Update podcast also provides weather information for the entire country.